aakshmn/ratmap/README.md

 - **Plate Sections:**
   - **96-well Plates:**
     - Displayed when at least one 96-well plate is selected
-    - Export button for exporting data
+    - Export CSV button for exporting data
   - **384-well Plates:**
     - Displayed when at least one 384-well plate is selected
-    - Export button for exporting data
+    - Export CSV button for exporting data

 ### Selection Mechanics
-- **Simple Click:** Toggle selection of an individual well.
+- **Simple Click:** Toggle selection of an individual well
-- **Click and Drag:** Select a rectangular group of wells by clicking one corner and dragging to the opposite corner.
+- **Click and Drag:** Select a rectangular group of wells by clicking one corner and dragging to the opposite corner
-- **Header Click:** Toggle selection of an entire row, column, or the full plate.
+- **Header Click:** Toggle selection of an entire row, column, or the full plate by clicking the corresponding header

 ### Visualization Mode
-- **Toggle Visualization:** Click the "Visualize" button to enter a color-coded view of metadata values.
+- **Toggle Visualization:** Click the "Visualize" button to enter a color-coded view of metadata values
-- **Color Coding:** Each unique value in the selected metadata layer is assigned a color from a gradient.
+- **Color Coding:** Each unique value in the selected metadata layer is assigned a color from a gradient
-- **Layer Selection:** Change the visualized layer using the metadata layer dropdown.
+- **Layer Selection:** Change the visualized layer using the metadata layer dropdown
-- **Exiting Visualization Mode:** Click the "Hide Viz" button or click any well to return to normal selection mode.
+- **Exiting Visualization Mode:** Click the "Hide Viz" button or click any well to return to normal selection mode

 ---

 ## Keyboard Shortcuts

-The app now features a built-in shortcuts help popup (Press Ctrl/⌘ + / to view).
+The app features a built-in shortcuts help popup (Press Ctrl/⌘ + / to view).
 Available shortcuts include:

 ### General Controls
 | Shortcut | Action |